Coronavirus Shopping Tips

-Being informed is the best tool you have to helping to reduce the risk of Coronavirus exposure.
+Being informed is the best tool you have to help to reduce the risk of Coronavirus exposure.
 This is particularly important during the rapid infection rate window that currently overrunning many of our hospitals and healthcare facilities.
 While most of us can not fully eliminate this risk, we can take steps to drastically reduce it.
 This helps our society as a whole.
-In that if you are not infected, then you are not adding an other body to an overburdened Health system.
+In that, if you are not infected, then you are not adding another body to an overburdened health system.
 That in some places is on the verge of collapse.

 - Being infected outside of the Exponential infection period may mean more medical resources are shared between fewer victims of the virus.

 - More time means that more Research, Testing, and Evaluations of medical drugs & possible vaccines may be available that currently are not available.

 - Even if drugs or Vaccines are created, It will still take time to mass-produce and decimate, reducing exposure until then is definitely a wise choice.